 In May 2014 our company was acquired by our long-term joint venture partners Development Securities PLC.
 Through this deal and strategic partnerships with a number of partners including United House and McLaren we have been able to build a £2.5bn GDV pipeline of property development projects across our entire portfolio and create significant uplift in land value by employing great design, understanding what makes great places and delivering them by innovative and thoughtful use of the planning system.
 We are ambitious for the places we create.
 We’re building a business on the skills and experience we have in placemaking and partnership – with communities, local authorities, funding partners and a host of outstanding architects, artists, planners, poets, psychologists, teachers, economists, horticulturalists, food scientists, public health professionals and educationalists.
-We are winning awards – 15 major international awards for design and development in the last two years.
+We are winning awards – over 15 major international awards for design and development in the last three years.
 More importantly, our model of collaborative public-private partnership and innovative, mixed-use, people-centred development is making a real difference to places and people in London and the South East.
 We are creating economic and social change.
 Our secured projects will generate around £10bn of socio-economic benefit to the communities that surround our sites over the next 10 years.

 The Old Vinyl Factory, West London